seshadrilab/ResisterCOMPASSAnalysis/README.md

 ## Running the analysis

-1. First install the R packages listed under the Dependencies section.
-2. Next, clone or download this repository.
+1. First clone or download this repository.
 The code depends on the current directory structure.
+2. Next, install the R packages listed under the Dependencies section.
-3. Download the Resister cohort flow data from ImmPort (LINK TO BE ADDED) and place it into the `data` subfolder.
-The data folder should have the following structure:
+3. Download the Resister cohort flow data from ImmPort (LINK TO BE ADDED), place it into the `data` subfolder, and unzip it.
+After running the `0_Copy_and_Rename_FCS_Files.R` script, the `data` subfolder will have the following structure:

 ```
 ├── data
     ├── 20170518_HiRisk_VisitA_Only.txt (This file maps each sample to disease status)
+    ├── ImmPort_FCS_FileMapping.tsv (This file is used to move and rename downloaded FCS files)
     ├── NonTBAgs
     |   ├── 20180207_OMIP14_Batch1
     |   |   ├── 20180209_NonTB_Antgns_OMIP14.xml
-    |   |   └── 20180209_RSTR_NonTB_Atgns_Omip14_FCS (this folder contains FCS files)
+    |   |   └── 20180209_RSTR_NonTB_Atgns_Omip14_FCS (this folder will contain FCS files)
     |   └── 20180214_OMIP14_Batch2
     |       ├── 20180216_NonTB_Antgns_OMIP14.xml
-    |       └── 20180216_RSTR_NonTB_Atgns_Omip14_FCS (this folder contains FCS files)
+    |       └── 20180216_RSTR_NonTB_Atgns_Omip14_FCS (this folder will contain FCS files)
     └── TBAgs
         ├── 20170605_RSTR_OMIP14_ICS_Batch1
         |   ├── 20170607_RSTR_ICS_Batch1.xml